Geetha63/MS-Teams-Scripts/InstalledAPPs/README.md

 # Description

-   Script retrieves the list of apps installed in the personal scope of the specified user
+   Script retrieves the list of apps installed for users in tenant

  # Prerequisites